 Therefore, the differences between patents and trademarks are found in the legality of use of the concept.
 Therefore, the patent gives patent granting rights in Spain and throughout the world, in a way that prevents other people from manufacturing, using or benefiting in any way from an invention or creative innovation, without the consent of the inventor.
 On the other hand, the brands do not refer to how a new technology is used.
 Rather, they protect product and service names, logos, and other devices that are used to identify the origin of the goods or services and distinguish them from the competition.

 Because we are talking about the differences between patents and trademarks, we have to refer to a very common mistake.
 This error is found in the concept of “trademark patents”.
 This concept does not exist, and it is a general error that we must try to eliminate from our vocabularies.
-This term should not be used, because it does not refer to any related element in patents and trademarks.

 Hopefully both concepts are clearer now.
 Otherwise, do not hesitate to contact us.
 At Lidermark, patents and trademarks we are at your service, for any question you have send us an email and we will respond as soon as possible or if you prefer, make an appointment with us.